Last updated Jun 20, 2019

 You are only as good as the tools you use.
 So make sure your rental application asks all the right questions without getting you into hot water.
-Don’t use any old rental application.
+Don’t just use any rental application.
 Take a few minutes to read your application to see if it serves your purposes and provides you with adequate protection.

 RentSpree even provides you with a vetted rental application you can use for tenant screening.
 Better yet, we give you two option for how you can use it: online or off-line.
 That’s right.
 We provide an online rental application as well as a rental application PDF that you can download and print.
 No more using outdated forms that can get you in trouble.
 Our rental application is regularly reviewing and updated to keep you compliant.

 What happens when you get an applicant who doesn’t quite make the cut?
 You need to make sure you handle this the right way according to the FCRA.
 In some cases, that means issuing a rental application denial letter.
 We provide a sample rental application denial letter that you can review.

 If you remember anything from all this, remember that no one can afford to cut corners.
 You should make a point to collect an application from each tenant no matter what.
 This means you should collect one even if you have a tenant who “seems great” or is someone you know.
 Aside from the obvious fact that you should have thorough information from every tenant, collecting an application lets the tenant know that you are a professional and mean business.
 Furthermore, it ensures that you are applying your screening process and screening criteria uniformly to all applicants.
 This can keep you away from accidentally engaging in any discriminatory practices.